MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-q-and-a-tutorial.md

 :::image type="content" source="media/end-user-q-and-a-tutorial/power-bi-qna-suggest.png" alt-text="Screenshot shows Q&A with a map visual.":::

-But you can tell Power BI which visual type to use by adding it to your natural language query.
+You can tell Power BI which visual type to use by adding it to your natural language query.
 Keep in mind that not all visual types work or make sense with your data.
 For example, this data wouldn't produce a meaningful scatter chart.
 But it works as a filled map.

 :::image type="content" source="media/end-user-q-and-a-tutorial/power-bi-filled-map.png" alt-text="Screenshot shows Q&A visual as a filled map.":::